Today's Holidays for January 19

 1997 James Dickey b.
 1923 American poet, novelist.
 U.S. Poet Laureate (1966).
 Writings: Deliverance (1970 He played the sheriff in the 1972 film adaptation).

 1993 Reginald Lewis b.
-1942 American businessman, was the richest African-American man at the time of his death.
+1942 American businessman, was the richest African-American man during the 1980s, with a net worth of about $400 million.
+He was the first African American to build a billion dollar company, Beatrice Foods, which he bought in 1987.
 Motto: "Keep going, no matter what."
 Writings: Why Should White Guys Have All the Fun?

 1990 Bhagwan Shree Rajneesh b.
 1931 Indian guru.
 During the 1970s, he had hundreds of thousands of followers known as the orange people - they wore only orange clothing.
 He once remarked, "So many religions look after the poor, leave the rich to me!"